nathanielgreen/chromebooks_and_linux/README.md

 Chromebooks are (mostly) fairly cheap laptops that run an operating system called [ChromeOS](https://en.wikipedia.org/wiki/Chrome_OS).
-This is built on top of Linux and it is possible through a set of scripts called [crouton](https://github.com/dnschneid/crouton) to access the Linux shell and run another linux distribution (e.g. Ubuntu, Debian) alongside ChromeOS.
+This is built on top of Linux, and it is possible through a set of scripts called [crouton](https://github.com/dnschneid/crouton) to access the Linux shell and run another linux distribution (e.g. Ubuntu, Debian) alongside ChromeOS.